 Patience, persistence and a natural aptitude for technology are all very important.

 31. IT Consultant

-For high-level work and lucrative contracts, real-world networking is usually best.
+For high-level work and lucrative contracts, real-world networking is usually better than finding jobs online.
 You can also find work via recruitment agencies.
-There are plenty of small, individual tasks for IT consultants on all of the freelance boards.
+There are plenty of small, individual tasks for IT consultants to make some money on all of the freelance boards.